glennhenry/cs-notes/docs/compilers-and-programming-languages/19-scripting-languages/scripting-languages.md

   Where the `$1` represent the first parameter, `$2` represent the second, and so on.

-Unix-based system also provide command-line utilities :
+Unix-based system also provide command-line utilities:

-- **wget** : wget is a command-line utility used for retrieving files from the web.
+- **wget**: wget is a command-line utility used for retrieving files from the web.
 It allows us to download files from HTTP, HTTPS, and FTP servers.
 It supports various protocols, advanced options, and features like recursive downloading, resuming interrupted downloads, and handling proxies.
 It is commonly used in shell scripts for automated file retrieval.
-- **curl** : curl is a command-line tool for making HTTP requests.
+- **curl**: curl is a command-line tool for making HTTP requests.
 It can retrieve files, send data, perform authentication, handle cookies, and more.
 It is frequently used for tasks like downloading files, testing APIs, performing data transfers, and automation.
-- **sed** : sed (stream editor) is a command-line utility for text manipulation.
+- **sed**: sed (stream editor) is a command-line utility for text manipulation.
 It reads input line by line, applies specified operations (commands), and outputs the result.
-- **awk** : awk is a more powerful text-processing tool, typically used for manipulating and analyzing structured text data.
+- **awk**: awk is a more powerful text-processing tool, typically used for manipulating and analyzing structured text data.
 Similarly, it operates on a per-line basis, reads input records, apply patterns, and execute actions based on those patterns.
 It is included with programming constructs such as array, control flow like `if`, `else`, `while`, etc.

 #### Web